The Geometry of Compression: Why Angles Beat Naive Storage

 A tiny recipe, an immense surface.

-If you describe the wall pixel by pixel, the description becomes enormous.
-If you describe every tile independently, it is still wasteful.
-But if you describe the rule, the surface becomes cheap.
+Describe the wall pixel by pixel and the description becomes enormous.
+Describe the rule instead, and the surface becomes cheap.

 Use this grid.
 Cut this family of shapes.
 Rotate here.
 Reflect there.
 Repeat this unit.
 Match these edges.
 Keep this angle.

-That is not a blurry summary of the wall.
-It is a recipe for making the wall.
+That is a recipe for making the wall, not a low-resolution summary of it.
 Given the rule, the pattern can be extended, repaired, taught, or rebuilt.
-The description is small because it does not carry every visible detail.
-It carries the fit that produces the detail.

-Islamic geometric ornament makes this visible because the compression is physical.
-A small rule expands into ceramic.4
+In Islamic ornament the compression is physical: a small rule expands into ceramic.4

 The Cache Is Also A Wall